Seattle Plumbing, Sewer, & Heating

 Soil shifting or settling

-The ground under your home isn’t completely stable.
-Over time, soil can shift or compact, causing parts of the pipe to sink.
+Ground under your home can move or compact, causing parts of the pipe to sink

 Poor installation